 Cerebral Palsy Claims

-The solicitors at JMW have helped countless children with cerebral palsy caused by medical negligence to win their fight for justice.
-Cerebral palsy compensation cases are very complicated, and the specialist clinical negligence solicitors at JMW have the experience to guide you and your family through the process and achieve the best possible outcome.
+At JMW, our solicitors have successfully assisted countless children with cerebral palsy caused by medical negligence in obtaining the care and support they require.
+While cerebral palsy compensation cases can be complex, the expert clinical negligence solicitors at JMW are here to support and guide you and your family through the process, ensuring the best possible outcome.

 “JMW have supported us as a family from the beginning, when we first found out Vinnie-Ray had suffered brain damage.
 We cannot thank Steven Brown enough for handling Vinnie’s case with expertise and in a professional, friendly and sensitive manner.
 JMW are like an extended family.